Skip to content

 THe first assault weapons bans

-In January 1989, a gunman used a semi-auto AK-47 made in China by Norinco to kill five children and wound another 32 at the Cleveland Elementary School in Stockton, California.
+In January 1989, a gunman used a semi-automatic AK-47 made in China by Norinco to kill five children and wound another 32 at the Cleveland Elementary School in Stockton, California.
 This spurred California to enact the first assault weapons ban of its kind, the Roberti-Roos Assault Weapons Control Act (AWCA), in May 1989 — just a few months later — which outlawed 50 specific firearm models by name.
 New Jersey and Connecticut followed suit with their own similar assault weapons bans in 1990 and 1993, respectively.

 In July 1989, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) released a memo discussing the differences between military-style weapons and weapons suitable for “sporting purposes,” i.e., hunting and target shooting.
 As the memo noted, some states place limits on how much ammunition a hunter can carry into the field because hunting ethically means dispatching the game animal as quickly as possible, negating the need for a semi-automatic weapon that can accept large-capacity magazines.